New York seeks to develop U.S.'s biggest offshore wind projects

 The offshore wind proposal came after the Democratic governor said on Monday that Entergy Corp's 2,069-MW Indian Point nuclear power plant in Westchester County would shut by 2021 and the state planned to replace its power output with renewable and low carbon energy sources.

-The offshore wind proposals include Deepwater Wind's 90-MW South Fork project to be built about 30 miles southeast of Montauk that the Democratic governor, in a release, said he wanted the Long Island Power Authority to approve.
+The offshore wind proposals include a 90-MW project to be built about 30 miles southeast of Montauk that the Democratic governor, in a release, said he wanted the Long Island Power Authority to approve.

-Deepwater built the nation's first and only offshore wind farm off Block Island in Rhode Island.
-It is majority owned by New York investment firm D.E Shaw Group.

 Cuomo said the state would complete its plans for offshore wind developments by the end of 2017.
 He said any projects, including the Montauk wind farm, would be developed out of view from the coast.